../_images/week8.jpeg

 Group Activity of the Week#

 Finish draft of proposal.
-Get peer feedback on it and consult with communications expert.
 It is supposed to be only two pages long (excluding references).
 This means that you must write concisely and focus on the essential information.
 You may have to summarize many paragraphs.

 Identify key text blocks and visuals you want to include on your poster.